harperd/machine-learning/notes/6-20-nn-parameter-init.md

 One of the first things that you will want do is to initialize the weight matrices and bias vectors.
 Their initial values for the weight matrices should not be zero since the cost reduction gradients would be the same value for each iteration (all weights associated with a particular parameters will be the same value) causing the learning algorithm to not learn.
 This basically makes you neural network no better than a linear model.
 This is also called the **problem of symmetric weights**.
 So, it's best to randomly choose the initial weight values that are between $-1$ and $1$ and multiply them by a small scalar such as $0.01$ to make the activation units active and be on the regions where activation functions' derivatives are not close to zero.

+> **NOTE:** Bias weights can still be initialized to $0$.
+This is because the gradients with respect to bias depend only on the linear activation of that layer, and not on the gradients of the deeper layers.

 Mathematically, we want to initialize each $\Theta^{(l)}_{ij}$ weight to a random value in $\large[-\epsilon,\epsilon]$:

 > $\large-\epsilon\le\Theta^{(l)}_{ij}\le\epsilon$